 Promptness to school is very important.
 The first bell rings at 7:45.
-Students should be in the gym and ready for the Morning Assembly by the first bell.
 The tardy bell rings at 7:50.
-CHILDREN WHO ARE TARDY TO SCHOOL MUST REPORT TO THE OFFICE.
+CHILDREN WHO ARE TARDY TO SCHOOL MUST REPORT TO THE OFFICE with their parent/guardian.
 Admission slips from the office for tardiness is necessary before a child can enter a classroom.